galmasi/OPVsyndeo/README.md

 the internet (rightclick -> Open might do the trick).
 After all this, double-clicking in the Launcher will work.

+Upon first starting up, OPVSyndeo will attempt to find a configuration file and create one if it can't find it.
+Since your SSH private keys may not be where OPVSyndeo is looking, you might want to shut down the application, edit your configuration file and then restart.

+sshuttle needs sudo access to run correctly.
+OPVSyndeo checks the existence of a file called /etc/sudoers.d/sshuttle_auto; if the file is not present OPVSyndeo queries sshuttle for what the contents of this file should be and presents it to the user.
+However, OPVSyndeo will *not* make this change by itself since it involves sudo privileges.

+*NOTE* that running sshuttle with sudo privileges is inherently dangerous, since a clever user could subvert the sshuttle command line to run basically anything with sudo privileges.
+Caveat emptor.
+OPVSyndeo is not any safer than sshuttle.

 I don't trust your binary; I want to build it myself.
 ======================================================